Devin Nunes declines to say whether he received foreign information meant to damage Biden - NewsChannel 3-12

 “I guess I would request an explanation from the ranking member why he is just not prepared to respond to a simple question whether he has received materials that have been called into question that seem designed to denigrate a former vice president of the United States, but, at a minimum, to share them with the rest of the committee,” Maloney said.

+A committee source says the Democrats were “so concerned” that they alerted the FBI to the shipping receipt in late January 2020.

+But at this week’s committee meeting, Nunes would not comment when asked about the materials — or say if he would share them with Democrats on the panel.

-“Mr. Chairman, there have been public reports that the minority has received materials from Andrii Derkach, and those materials would not be classified and they would not be prohibited from disclosure,” Maloney said Thursday.
-“But, at a minimum, I also understand that majority staff has requested of the minority that they be shared with majority staff so that we might evaluate them independently,”
+“Mr. Chairman, there have been public reports that the minority has received materials from Andrii Derkach, and those materials would not be classified and they would not be prohibited from disclosure,” Maloney said during the meeting.
+“But, at a minimum, I also understand that majority staff has requested of the minority that they be shared with majority staff so that we might evaluate them independently.”

 Maloney added that his question is whether Nunes is “prepared to disclose to the committee whether he has received materials that have been called into question in the public reports from Andrii Derkach and, if so, whether he is prepared to share them with the rest of the committee.”